 Lavender doesn’t need much water overall.
 While your transplants are establishing themselves, water them once or twice each week.
 After a couple of weeks, your lavender’s roots should be established, and you can reduce watering to once every two to three weeks.
 When it begins to produce flowers, increase your watering back to once or twice a week, as plants typically use more water and nutrients when blooming.

 Pruning is also important for lavender; it keeps the plant healthy and blooming.
 After it blooms, use a pair of sharp, clean garden scissors, shears, or a knife and clip the top third to two-thirds of each stem, just below the lowest leaves.
-This often is necessary during the first year of life, especially since some lavender varieties won’t bloom during the first year.
+This is often unnecessary during the first year of life, especially since some lavender varieties won’t bloom during the first year.
+During the first year, just give your lavender a light trim.
 Prune the lavender a second time during fall to keep new growth from becoming woody, as older, woody growth won’t bloom as much.

 Most insects don’t bother lavender, although you may see the occasional whitefly.
 Whiteflies can be removed by hand or with a water spray, but aren’t much cause for concern.
 Aphids are more of an issue, as they are known to spread the alfalfa mosaic virus.